Jackpot (character): Origin

-Alana Jobson
+Alana Jobson I

 Alana buys Sara's identity, and while the latter goes in hiding, the former starts using a cocktail of enhancement drugs, including Mutant Growth Hormone to grant herself the powers of super-strength, stamina, and invulnerability associated with the Jackpot identity.
 In denial of her own sexuality, Alana developed a crush on Spider-Man, whom she emulated.
 She later was revealed to be a lesbian.
 She had been attracted to Sara but never revealed this to her.

 Alana/Jackpot teams up with Spider-Man on a search for the villain Menace.
 They eventually find her after she attacks a council meeting and kidnaps a councilwoman.
 Jackpot interferes with the fight between Spider-Man and Menace, pulling Menace from her glider.
 However, as a result of this action, the glider slams into the rescued councilwoman, killing her.
 Menace blames Spider-Man for the woman's death and escapes.
 Jackpot blames herself, as does Spider-Man, as seen in his internal monologue.
 Still, he attempts to comfort her but Jackpot, who is distraught and angered by the experience, takes it all out on Spider-Man by pushing him away and storming off.

 During the 2008 "Secret Invasion" storyline, Jackpot is libelled by Dexter Bennett, current owner of the Daily Bugle and endorser of a series of slanderous articles about her activity as a superhero after she accidentally attacks a meeting of pharmaceutical sales executives whose company has connections to Walter Declun.

 Jackpot is furious when she discovers the articles and goes to the Daily Bugle, along with a publicity representative supplied by the Initiative.
-While there, the newspaper is attacked by a Super-Skrull, who is searching for Spider-Man, and who harbors all of the superhuman abilities of Spider-Man's adversaries the Lizard, Rhino, Electro, Hydro-Man, Sandman, and Venom, Jackpot battles the Super-Skrull in order to allow the Bugle staff to escape, but she is then attacked by Menace.
+While there, the newspaper is attacked by a Super-Skrull, who is searching for Spider-Man, and who harbors all of the superhuman abilities of Spider-Man's adversaries the Lizard, Rhino, Electro, Hydro-Man, Sandman, and Venom, Jackpot battles the Super-Skrull to allow the Bugle staff to escape, but she is then attacked by Menace.
 All three combatants are injured by the impact of Jackpot's personal glider vehicle, before Menace escapes.
 Jackpot defeats the Super-Skrull by freezing him to death inside a freezer.

 While fighting Commanda and Blindside, Alana is pumped with the blindness serum used by Blindside to defeat his enemies.
-Spider-Man comes arrives and administers an antidote to Alana, restoring her vision, but the serum's interaction with the drugs that gave her superhuman powers, results in a fatal side effect in Alana, who dies shortly.
+Spider-Man arrives and administers an antidote to Alana, restoring her vision, but the serum's interaction with the drugs that gave her superhuman powers, results in a fatal side effect in Alana, who dies shortly thereafter.